Associate Research Professor

 ENVIRON 593: Independent Studies and Projects (ENVIRON 593: Independent Studies and Projects)

-ENVIRON 505: Functional Ecology of Plants (ENVIRON 505: Functional Ecology of Plants)
+ENVIRON 505: Functional Ecology of Trees (ENVIRON 505: Functional Ecology of Trees)

 ENVIRON 705L: Ecological Management of Forest Systems (Silviculture) (ENVIRON 705L: Ecological Management of Forest Systems (Silviculture))